lpm1001/SimUESR/README.md

 # SimUESR
-Simultaneously enhancing the visibility and superresolution of underwater images poses a challenging task that demands a concerted effort to overcome.
+Simultaneously enhancing the visibility and super-resolution of underwater images poses a challenging task that demands a concerted effort to overcome.
 In spite of the emergence of various deep learning models, almost all existing methods are tailored to specific enhancement tasks, rendering them unsuitable for underwater scenes.
 Consequently, most methods result in color distortion, blurred structures, and missing high-frequency details.
-To address this challenge, this paper proposes a multilevel degradation removal enhancer that utilizes underwater transmission prior to simultaneously perform joint enhancement and super-resolution tasks, named as SimUESR.
-Specifically, the proposed SimUESR is designed to be guided by multiple sets of transmission-inspired guidance, which are cascaded with multistage degradation removal modules via a feature modulation operation.
-Through this, the underwater prior is used as modulation information to modulate contrast and color deviation, gradually embedding it in the transmission-guided modules at the feature level.
+To address this challenge, this paper proposes a multi-level degradation removal enhancer that utilizes underwater transmission prior to simultaneously perform joint enhancement and super-resolution tasks, named as SimUESR.
+Specifically, the proposed SimUESR is designed to be guided by multiple sets of transmission-inspired guidance, which are cascaded with multi-stage degradation removal modules via a feature modulation operation.
+Through this, the underwater prior is used as modulation information to modulate contrast and color deviation, gradually embedding it in the transmission-guided modules at the feature level.
 Then the enhanced features are incorporated into a multi-stage degradation removal module to generate lossless